Activities

 Support for the Creation of an Association of Judges for OAPI Member States

-From 12 to 14 October 2022, the African Organisation of Intellectual Property (OAPI) and AfrIPI hold a constitutive General Assembly of the Association of Judges in Dakar, Senegal.
+On 12 to 14 October 2022, the African Intellectual Property Organisation (OAPI) and AfrIPI held a constitutive General Assembly of the Association of Judges in Dakar, Senegal.

 Support for the ARIPO Patent Examination Training